Best Hikes on Madeira - Comprehensive Guide with Photos

 ⏱️ Total Duration: 3-4 hours

 This challenging point-to-point trail takes you from Pico do Arieiro to Pico Ruivo, the highest peak on the island.
 The trail offers breathtaking views of the island's rugged interior.
 On your way, you'll pass few impressive viewpoints, like the popular balcony - Ninho da Manta and the Stairway to Heaven.
 This trail is very well maintained, some of the tunnels are quite dark, but a phone flashlight is totally enough to find your way.
 Keep in mind that after reaching Pico Ruivo, you'll need to hike back or take an expensive taxi to return to your car.
-The parking next to the trailhead allows you only to park there for one hour, so if you're going for the hike you should leave your car at the bottom parking and walk up 15 minutes to the starting point.

 There's a restaurant at Pico Ruivo and at Pico do Arieiro, so there are some good options to rest and have lunch.
-To our observation, going to Pico do Arieiro to see sunrise become a some sort of ritual.
+To our observation, going to Pico do Arieiro to see sunrise becomes a some sort of ritual.
 There are hundreds of people there at that time and the parkings are totally full.
 That's why, we recommend to start this hike a little later to pass the busiest moment.
 Last time, we started at around noon and got back to Pico do Arieiro for sunset.

-Pico do Arieiro often can be covered with clouds, so we advice to check The webcam
+Pico do Arieiro often can be covered with clouds, so we advise to check The webcam before heading there, to avoid bad weather conditions and plan your hike better.

 We actually made a full YouTube video about this hike.
 You can check it out here: